 As we choose the locations for these important gatherings, we must consider many components (external and internal) to ensure the highest quality experience possible.
 These range across many operational areas and include (among others):

-- Choosing the highest quality properties, with professional staff and support services to work with us in achieving our goals;
+- Choosing the highest quality properties, with professional staff and support services to work with us (as part of our team) in achieving our goals;

 - Providing the highest quality experience at the most reasonable cost to our attendees;